 Who said WordPress is slow on Windows Server IIS?
 Gzip compress and serve WP-Super-Cache or Cache Enabler static HTML files, to supercharge your WordPress blog.
 Here is how to serve gzip compressed HTML files through Windows Server IIS: create smaller, compressed, static HTML files, that are downloaded faster.
 This works with WP-Super-Cache and Cache Enabler on IIS!Read More »Tips to speed up WordPress, serve gzip compressed static HTML files

 When you start to play with Windows Server 2016 and IIS 10, you’ll receive an error when you try to install the IIS URL Rewrite Module in IIS.
 The error occurs because the URL Rewrite Module installer contains an invalid version check for the IIS being used.
 Here is how to install IIS URL Rewrite Module in IIS 10…Read More »How to install IIS URL Rewrite Module on Windows Server 2016 & IIS 10

-In my case scenario, I had to proxy requests on IIS, because a website was moved from web server A to B, and the DNS wasn’t updated yet.
+In my case scenario, I had to proxy requests in IIS, because a website was moved from web server A to B, and the DNS wasn’t updated yet.
 All HTTP requests for the moved website are handled in IIS’ Default Web Site; that’s the wildcard host, and the original host no longer existed there.
 We needed to match our website and proxy those requests to the new IIS web server.
 This can either be done using a proxy with URL Rewrite, IIS Application Request Routing (ARR), or a

 .htaccess file handled by Helicon Ape.

 The Baidu spider (BaiduSpider user agent) can be a real pain to block, especially since it does not respect a robots.txt as it should.
 This post shows you how to block Baidu Spider bot, using IIS URL Rewrite Module based on its User-Agent string.Read More »How to block BaiduSpider bot User-Agent?

-Windows Server IIS loves to tell the world that a website runs on IIS, it does so with the Server header in the HTTP response, as shown below.
+Windows Server IIS loves to tell the world that a website runs on IIS.
+It does so with the Server header in the HTTP response, as shown below.
 In this post I’ll show you how to remove response server headers in IIS.
 You don’t want to give hackers too much information about your servers, heh? ;-).Read More »Remove IIS Server version HTTP Response Header

 .php extension using the IIS URL Rewrite module, in a ready to use web.config & .htaccess example.

 This website Saotn.org is hosted on Windows Server 2012 with IIS 8.0 with WordPress for a few months now, and everything is running very smooth.
 And I would never hit this bug because I don’t need to change my permalinks structure, or save any other plugin setting which would want write to a web.config file.
 One of my colleagues on the other hand, just moved his website to one of our IIS 8.0 web servers and he noticed he couldn’t save his Permalinks structure in the IIS web.config file.
 This can be pretty annoying ;-) Quick fix attached…Read More »WordPress 3.5 on IIS 8.0 is unable to save a web.config file

 The advantage of having your website content hosted on a Content Delivery Network (CDN) is having your content distributed and stored across the Globe.
 Utilizing the network of the Content Delivery Network provider.
-Hosting your WordPress in a Content Delivery Network is an important WordPress optimization tip.
+Hosting your WordPress website on a Content Delivery Network is an important WordPress optimization tip.
 Here is how to create your own Origin Pull CDN with just a few lines of PHP…Read More »Create your own PHP based Origin Pull CDN